ujhgj/jenkins-ci-jjb-demo/README.md

 Visit http://127.0.0.1:8080/job/multibranch_variant/

 # TODO
-- automatic configuration of slaves
+- automatic launch for slaves
-- move admin:admin to group vars
+- move admin:admin for ansible to group vars
-- ssh keys for git server
+- parametrize ssh keys for git server and automatically add credentials for pipeline
-- split jobs